HEPData/hepdata/INSTALL.rst

  * `PostgreSQL <http://www.postgresql.org/>`_ (version 12) database server
  * `Redis <http://redis.io/>`_ for caching
- * `OpenSearch <https://opensearch.org/>`_ (version 1.3.2) for indexing and information retrieval.
+ * `OpenSearch <https://opensearch.org/>`_ (version 2.2.0) for indexing and information retrieval.
 See below for further instructions.
  * `Node.js <https://nodejs.org>`_ (version 14) JavaScript run-time environment and its package manager `npm <https://www.npmjs.com/>`_.
 [If you're using a Debian-based OS, please follow the `official installation instructions <https://github.com/nodesource/distributions/blob/master/README.md#debinstall>`_ to install NodeJS (which will also install npm), to avoid issues with ``node-sass``.]

-OpenSearch v1.3.2
+OpenSearch v2.2.0
 -----------------

-We are currently using OpenSearch v1.3.2.
-Here, you can find the `download instructions. <https://opensearch.org/versions/opensearch-1-3-2.html>`_
+We are currently using OpenSearch v2.2.0.
+Here, you can find the `download instructions. <https://opensearch.org/versions/opensearch-2-2-0.html>`_

 There are some examples below:

 **MacOS**

-To install v1.3.2 via Homebrew, run:
+Install the latest version with ``brew install opensearch``.
+Alternatively, to install v2.2.0 via Homebrew, run:

 .. code-block:: console

-    $ brew tap opensearch/tap
+    $ brew tap-new opensearch/tap
-    $ brew extract --version=1.3.2 opensearch opensearch/tap
+    $ brew extract --version=2.2.0 opensearch opensearch/tap
-    $ brew services restart opensearch/tap/opensearch@1.3.2
+    $ brew install opensearch/tap/opensearch@2.2.0

-If this doesn't work, either install the latest version instead (``brew install opensearch``) or run a Docker container.
+    $ brew services restart opensearch/tap/opensearch@2.2.0

 **Linux**

-You can see the tarball instructions on the OpenSearch installation `webpage. <https://opensearch.org/docs/1.3/opensearch/install/tar/>`_
+You can see the tarball instructions on the OpenSearch installation `webpage. <https://opensearch.org/docs/2.2/opensearch/install/tar/>`_

 To execute, run this command within the extracted folder.